Wthomas443/Physics-Informed-Machine-Learning/_posts/2025-04-09-Physics-Informed-Spectral-Harmonic-Learning-for-Reconstructing-Fields-on-a-Sphere.md

 *Figure 2: Errors from approximations made with a regularised model and different values of $$L$$* {:.caption}

-Optimal values for regularisation parameter value $$\lambda$$ can be found using L-curves: a tradeoff graph ballencing the size of  the coefficients' norm and the residual norm.
+Optimal values for regularisation parameter value $$\lambda$$ can be found using L-curves: a trade-off graph ballencing the size of  the coefficients' norm and the residual norm.
 The optimal value of $$\lambda$$ being found at the "corner" of the L.

 ![L-curve]({{"/assets/images/L-curve for sobolev penalisation.png" | relative_url }}){: .img-fluid .border .shadow }
 *Figure 3: L-curve for an approximation of $$L=16$$.*